anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 > _*Need to work with relevant open source communities to create missing interfaces._

+#### 4.2.4.3 Edge Profile
+This Cloud Infrastructure Profile is intended to be used for Edge use cases that have special requirements, as FPGA for vRAN use case which required for offloading some RAN functionality.

 <!--
 <a name="4.2.4.3"></a>
 #### 4.2.4.3 Compute Intensive Profile
 This NFVI Profile is intended to be used for those applications that has high compute requirements and can take advantage of acceleration technologies such as GPU, FPGA, etc. This NFVI Profile is intended to be available in local data centers and more towards the Edge of the network.

 ##### 4.2.4.3.1 Compute Acceleration Extensions
 Compute Intensive Profile can come with compute acceleration extensions to assist workloads/VAs offloading some of their compute intensive operations to hardware.
 The list below is preliminary and is expected to grow as more compute acceleration resources are developed and standardized.